jayjaysecurity/js-conflux-sdk/docs/guides/how_to_send_tx.md

 If both `gasPrice` and `defaultGasPrice` is not specified, the SDK will fill the result of `getGasPrice()` to it.

-Currentlly set the gasPrice to `1 Drip` will enough to send most transactions.
+Currently set the gasPrice to `1 Drip` will enough to send most transactions.

 ### `gas`